GENETICS AND MEDICINE HISTORICAL NETWORK

 More details are available via the Workshops tab.

 Genetics is a new science.
-It is little more than a century since Mendel's laws were rediscovered in 1900, and less than 60 years since the structure of DNA was discovered in 1953.
+It is little more than a century since Mendel's laws were rediscovered in 1900, and only 60 years since the structure of DNA was discovered in 1953.
 The recognition of the correct human chromosome number celebrated its 50th anniversary in 2006.

 Everyone will agree that the science of genetics has had an important impact on medicine, primarily on inherited disorders, but increasingly also in wider areas of medical research and practice.
 There have been many real benefits to patients and families, but genetics inevitably touches on a range of controversial ethical issues and there have been serious misuses in the past which we all need to be aware of.